Empanada: Philippines

 In Bulacan, empanada de kaliskis (lit. 'fish scale empanada'), uniquely has a flaky multilayered crust resembling scales, hence the name.
 In Cebu, empanada Danao is a characteristically sweet-savory variant.
 It is filled with chopped chorizo and chayote, deep-fried, and dusted in white sugar before serving.
 In Zamboanga, empanada Zamboangueño is filled with chopped sweet potato, garbanzo beans, and served with a sweet vinegar dipping sauce.

 Dessert versions of empanadas also exist, notably empanaditas, which commonly have a filling of latik (coconut caramel), honey and nuts, or peanut butter.
 Kapampangan versions of empanaditas have a yema (custard) and cashew nut filling.
 In Cebu, sinudlan empanada is a small deep-fried empanada with bukayo (sweetened coconut meat) filling.

 Portugal

 In Portugal, there are foods called "Pasteis de Bacalhau" and "Rissols."
 These fried treats are both made with fish, the pasteis being made with codfish and the rissoles being made with shrimp.
 These are delicacies known far and wide throughout the country.

 Puerto Rico

 In Puerto Rico, empanadas are made of a flour base and fried, and are known as empanadillas.
-Common fillings include meat such as ground beef picadillo, pork, chicken, pizza (marinara sauce and cheese), guava and cheese, jueyes (crab), chapín (Spotted trunkfish), rabbit, octopus, and much more depending on local cuisine.
+Common fillings include meat such as ground beef picadillo, pork, chicken, pizza (marinara sauce and cheese), guava and cheese, jueyes (crab), chapín (Spotted trunkfish), conch, rabbit, octopus, and much more depending on local cuisine.